 The series: Süddeutsche Zeitung will accompany the “Trail Blazer” competition with a series on founders in Germany – on all its channels: print, digital, and in the social media.
 In addition, the six finalists and other interesting applicants will be presented on the website www.sz-wirtschaftsgipfel.de.
 The twitter hashtag for the start-up competition is #Gipfelstürmer.

-Call for proposals: from 15 May, you can upload your application using a form on this page.
-Please direct any questions on the competition to: firstname.lastname@example.org
+Call for proposals: Until 31 August the application could be uploaded via a form on this page.
+Please direct any questions on the competition to: email@example.com